What Is Desoxyn Used For?

 Desoxyn Addiction Symptoms

 Other significant effects of Desoxyn use are the emergence of tolerance, dependence, and addiction to the substance.

-Tolerance is the need to take more of a drug to create the same results that were previously achieved at lower doses 5.
-The phenomenon is an expected process that occurs when the body adjusts to Desoxyn being available in the system.
-As use continues, it will need to be consumed in higher and higher amounts to impact the body in the same (or similar) way.
+Tolerance is the need to take more of a drug to create the same results that were previously achieved at lower doses.5 The phenomenon is an expected process that occurs when the body adjusts to Desoxyn being available in the system.
+As use continues, it will need to be consumed in higher and higher amounts to impact the body in the same (or a similar) way.

 Use of Desoxyn also leads to dependence.
-When physiological dependence is established, the person will require the substance just to feel well 5.
-Like tolerance, dependence is a common development—even when someone is taking it as prescribed.
-Someone dependent on Desoxyn may 9:
+When physiological dependence is established, a person will require the substance just to feel well.5 Like tolerance, dependence is a common development—even when someone is taking a drug as prescribed.
+Someone dependent on Desoxyn may:9

 - Appear very tired.

 - Have hair loss and extreme weight loss.

 - Exhibit involuntary movements.

 Those who have developed Desoxyn dependence will frequently experience withdrawal effects when attempts to quit are made.
 The severity of the withdrawal syndrome will be determined by factors such as the individual’s physical and mental health, how long they’ve been taking the drug, and how much they’ve been taking.
 Symptoms of Desoxyn withdrawal may include:9

 - Strong desire/cravings for more of the substance.